irw04/Codecademy-Colmar_Academy-rd/README.md

 --- 5/22/24 11:45am ---

 Forgot to update yesterday, just still styling, finished the "idhtkp" and started the "sl-li" section.
 Going well.

+--- 5/23/24  11:40am ---

+More styling, changed some stuff up in other sections to clean up and finished the "sl-li" section.
+I got the "te" sections ready to be styled next time I sit down.